 Long-term aspirin therapy in children 6 months to 10 years of age.

-Patients who want an influenza vaccine should phone reception on (07) 3893 0093 to make an appointment for a consultation with a doctor.
+Patients who want an influenza vaccine should phone reception on (07) 3893 0093 to make a consultation appointment.